 Transparency to achieve sustainable fashion

 Supply chain transparency is a major factor in the identification of potential risks or adverse impacts on the environment and social responsibility.
-In this webinar, co-hosted with REDRESS – a local Hong Kong environmental NGO, to share the latest sustainability trends and concerns of the fashion industry.
+In this webinar, co-hosted with REDRESS – a local China Hong Kong environmental NGO, we share the latest sustainability trends and concerns of the fashion industry.